 Read More About GMAT Exam Dates

-There are certain eligibility criteria for applying to GMAT Exam.
-The candidate must satisfy certain age limit criteria and there are different norms and regulations regarding the number of attempts which are stated below:
+There are certain eligibility criteria to follow to apply for GMAT.
+A candidate must satisfy certain age criteria and other norms regarding the number of attempts.
+They are stated below:

 - In case, Candidate’s age vary between 13-17 years then he/she will have to provide a written proof of the guardian’s consent in taking the GMAT Test.

-- Retaking Criteria for GMAT Exam: Candidates have to wait for minimum 16 days before taking the test again.
+- Retaking GMAT: Candidates have to wait for minimum 16 days before taking the test again.

 - Candidates have to wait at least five years to take the GMAT Exam again if the previously obtained GMAT score is a perfect score of 800.

-- Online in the official website of GMAT: It is the most easiest and convenient way to schedule your GMAT Exam.
-The candidate can directly go to the official website of GMAT and get themselves registered.
+- Online on the official website of GMAT: The candidate can directly go to the official website of GMAT and get themselves registered.

 - Through Phone: This can be done by calling the GMAT Customer Service in your region.
 In this case, the candidate might be charged an additional fee of US$10.

-- hrough Postal Mail: If the candidate pays via cheque or money order, this is the only option to register and schedule the GMAT Exam.
+- Through Postal Mail: If the candidate pays via cheque or money order, this is the only option to register and schedule the GMAT Exam.

 - Click on ‘Register’ option mentioned in the drop down menu under ‘The GMAT Exam’.